-When voting proxies, Dimensional seeks to act in the best interests of the funds and accounts we manage and consistent with applicable legal and fiduciary standards.
-We seek to maximize shareholder value subject to the standards of the relevant legal and regulatory regimes, listing requirements, corporate governance and stewardship codes, and any particular investment or voting guidelines of specific funds or accounts.
-Dimensional will evaluate management and shareholder proposals on a case-by-case basis, in the circumstances explained below.
+When voting proxies, Dimensional seeks to act in the interests of the funds and accounts we manage.
+We seek to maximize shareholder value subject to the standards of the relevant legal and regulatory regimes, listing requirements, regional stewardship codes, and any social and sustainability guidelines of specific funds or accounts.
+Dimensional will evaluate management and shareholder proposals on a case-by-case basis.